 LA FABRIQUE CINÉMA DE L'INSTITUT FRANÇAIS, A TAILORED PROGRAM FOR TALENTED YOUNG DIRECTORS FROM EMERGING COUNTRIES

 La Fabrique Cinéma de l'Institut français is a tailored program helping talented young directors from emerging countries increase their international exposure.
-Each year, this program, developed by the Institut français, in partnership with France Médias Monde – RFI, France 24, Monte Carlo Doualiya – and of the International Organisation of La Fancophonie, invites ten directors working on their first or second feature films to attend the Festival de Cannes along with their producers.
+Each year, this program, developed by the Institut français, in partnership with France Médias Monde – RFI, France 24, Monte Carlo Doualiya –, the International Organisation of La Fancophonie and the Sacem, invites ten directors working on their first or second feature films to attend the Festival de Cannes along with their producers.

 Thanks to this program, young directors and producers benefit from personalized support adapted to their project and professional experience.
 After being selected for the program in March, they receive guidance from a personal coach who helps identify their needs (co-production, distribution, sales etc.) and schedule meetings with professionals who might be interested in co-financing their project.